imalisina/imalisina/README.md

 - 🌱 I’m currently learning **MongoDB, Jest, etc.**

-- 👨‍💻 All of my personal projects are available at [https://github.com/imalisina](https://github.com/imalisina)
+- 👨‍💻 All of my personal sample projects for job interviews are available at [https://github.com/imalisina](https://github.com/imalisina)

 - 📫 How to reach me **barghandanalisina@gmail.com**